Top tutors from Georgetown and other respected universities serving DC, MD and VA. 98% satisfaction rate

 We worked through several practice problems on complex numbers: converting between standard and trigonometric representations of complex numbers and performing multiplication, division, and scalar exponentiation on the trigonometric representations of complex numbers.

-How can a Trigonometry tutor from Varsity Tutors help you master Trigonometry?
+How can a Trigonometry tutor help you?

 Alexandria Trigonometry Tutoring, Arlington Trigonometry Tutoring, Bethesda Trigonometry Tutoring, College Park Trigonometry Tutoring, Fairfax Trigonometry Tutoring, Prince George's County Trigonometry Tutoring, Reston Trigonometry Tutoring, Silver Spring Trigonometry Tutoring, Wilmington Trigonometry Tutoring, Chester County Trigonometry Tutoring, Maryland Trigonometry Tutoring, Baltimore Trigonometry Tutoring, Columbia Trigonometry Tutoring, Towson Trigonometry Tutoring, Rockville Trigonometry Tutoring